kneeko97/cse15l-lab-reports/lab-report-5-week-10.md

 ![Test 510](test510.png)

+1. According to the contents of test file 510, the expected output is [/uri].

-1. It appears that my implemenation was correct because proper link syntax should not allow for a space between the nextCloseBracket and openParen.
+2. It appears that my implemenation was correct because proper link syntax should not allow for a space between the nextCloseBracket and openParen.

-2. To fix this, Joe should implement a checker to ensure that openParen is only one index away from nextCloseBracket.
+3. To fix this, Joe should implement a checker to ensure that openParen is only one index away from nextCloseBracket.
 This could be added to his code after he finds openParen.
     ![fix second diff](fixSecondDiff.png)